-[(A) Sources for the toxicity factors to calculate criteria were derived from EPA's Integrated Risk Information System (IRIS); EPA's National Recommended Water Quality Criteria: 2002, Human Health Criteria Calculation Matrix (EPA-822-R-02-012); EPA Health Effects Assessment Summary Tables (HEAST); Assessment Tools for the Evaluation of Risk (ASTER); and the computer program, CLOGP3.]
+[(A) Sources for the toxicity factors to calculate criteria were derived from EPA's IRIS; EPA's National Recommended Water Quality Criteria: 2002, Human Health Criteria Calculation Matrix (EPA-822-R-02-012); EPA inputs for calculating the 2015 updated national recommended human health criteria; EPA Health Effects Assessment Summary Tables (HEAST); Assessment Tools for the Evaluation of Risk (ASTER); EPA's QSAR Toxicity Estimation Software Tool, version 4.1; and the computer program, CLOGP3.]

 [(B) For known or suspected carcinogens (as identified in EPA's IRIS database), an incremental cancer risk level of 10-5 (1 in 100,000) was used to derive criteria.
-An RfD (reference dose) was determined for noncarcinogens and for carcinogens where the EPA has not derived cancer slope factors.]
+An RfD (reference dose) was determined for carcinogens and noncarcinogens where the EPA has not derived cancer slope factors.]

-[(C) Consumption rates of fish and shellfish were estimated as 17.5 grams per person per day.]
+[(C) Consumption rates of fish and shellfish were estimated as 17.5 grams per person per day, unless otherwise specified in Table 2 of paragraph (1) of this subsection.]